Piply Logo

 But open the exam and blank.

 That's the trap.
 Memorizing a formula feels like learning it.
-It is not.
+It isn't.

 Why Rote Memorization Fails for Formulas